-Hello Friends, In this blog post(Need Of Network Layer In Computer Network) I am going to let you know about the network layer need, why do we need a network layer while establishing the communication over the network.
+Hello Friends, In this blog post(Need Of Network Layer In Computer Network) I am going to let you know about the network layer need, and why we need a network layer while establishing the communication over the network.

 Inside this blog post(Need Of Network Layer In Computer Network), we will see What is the network layer in computer networks?
 What is the function of the network?
 Why do we need routing in a network?

-What is the network layer in computer networks?
+What is the network layer in computer networks?/Need Of Network Layer In Computer Network?

 The network layer is the third most important layer in the OSI model and this network layer concerns the host and networking, manages to address, managing sub-network, and internetwork.

 What is the function of the network?

 The network is responsible for the transmission of data from one device to another device in the network.
 It keeps all the accounts of transmitting applications to receiving applications in a database table.

 Why do we need routing in a network?